anzonathan/UCU-BSCS/Year 1 - Sem 2/ICT1205/mysql.md

 3. A *Record* is a Row
 4. A *Multiplicity* is an Assumption

+<font color=red>❗️Do not use spaces in your naming conventions.
+Usenundersocres instead.</font>
+<font color=red>❗️All SQL commnads are in caps and user commands are in lowecase letters.</font>

 Enter this Command in your terminal.

 The username could be root is that was the default user or if you have another user enter that name.